MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/build-api-based-message-extension.md

     > * For more information on learning how to create a manifest.json, see [the app manifest schema](../resources/schema/manifest-schema.md).

 1. Open the `manifest.json` file
-1. Add the following code snippet to the app manifest file to add the new property:
+1. Add the following code snippet to the app manifest file:

+   **webApplicationInfo**

     ```json
     "webApplicationInfo":